On the rationality problem for low degree hypersurfaces: Obstruction map

 Proposition \ref{prop:basechange+resolution-general} below compares $\Phi$ and $\Psi$ and shows that the morphism $\Psi$ introduced in \eqref{eq:Psi} has excellent properties under base changes.
 This will play an important role in the proof of Theorem \ref{thm:obstruction-general} below.

-Recall that the dual graph $G = (V,E)$ of an snc scheme $Y$ without triple intersections is the graph whose vertices $V$ correspond to the irreducible components of $Y$ and whose edges $E$ encode the subvarieties of $Y$ of codimension $1$.
+Recall that the dual graph $G = (V,E)$ of an snc scheme $Y$ without triple intersections is the graph whose vertices $V$ correspond to the irreducible components of $Y$ and whose edges $E$ encode the codimension $1$ subvarieties of $Y$.
 Moreover, we explicitly fix a total order `$<$' on the set of vertices $V$.
 We denote for a vertex $v \in V$ and an edge $e \in E$ the corresponding irreducible subvariety by $Y_v$ and $Y_e$, respectively.
 For an edge $e \in E$, we denote its end points by $v(e),w(e) \in V$ and assume that $v(e) < w(e)$.
-(Note that $G$ contains no loops.)
+(Note that every edge in $G$ has two distinct vertices.)

 \begin{lemma} Let $\Lambda$ be a ring of finite characteristic $c \in \Z_{\geq 1}$.
 Let $R$ be a discrete valuation ring with fraction field $K$ and algebraically closed residue field $k$.
-Let $\mathcal{X} \to \Spec R$ be a strictly semi-stable $R$-scheme whose special fibre $Y := \mathcal{X} \times_R k$ has no triple intersections with dual graph $G = (V,E)$.
+Let $\mathcal{X} \to \Spec R$ be a strictly semi-stable $R$-scheme whose special fibre $Y \coloneq \mathcal{X} \times_R k$ has no triple intersections with dual graph $G = (V,E)$.
 Let $R'/R$ be a finite ramified extension of discrete valuation rings such that the ramification index $r$ is divisible by $c$.
 Let $\mathcal{X}' \to \mathcal{X} \times_R R'$ be a resolution given by repeatedly blowing up the non-Cartier components of the special fibre as in \cite{hartl}.
-Then the following holds: \begin{enumerate} \item $\mathcal{X}'$ is strictly semi-stable and its special fibre $Y'$ has no triple intersections.
-The dual graph $G' = (V',E')$ of $Y'$ consists of the vertices $V' = V \cup (E \times \{1,\dots,r-1\})$ and edges $(v',w') \in V' \times V'$ of the form \item The components $Y'_v$ for $v \in V$ are isomorphic to $Y_v$ and the components $Y'_{(e,n)}$ for $e \in E$ and $1 \leq n < r$ are $\CP^1$-bundles over $Y_{e}$ with two disjoint sections given by the natural inclusion, where we set $Y'_{(e,0)} = Y'_{v(e)}$ and $Y'_{(e,r)} = Y'_{w(e)}$. \end{enumerate} \end{lemma} \begin{proof} The geometry of the resolution after finite base-change is well-known and explained for example in \cite[Section 4.2]{PavicSch} for chains.
+Then the following holds: \begin{enumerate}[(1)] \item $\mathcal{X}'$ is strictly semi-stable and its special fibre $Y'$ has no triple intersections.
+The dual graph $G' = (V',E')$ of $Y'$ consists of the vertices $V' = V \cup (E \times \{1,\dots,r-1\})$ and edges $(v',w') \in V' \times V'$ of the form \item The components $Y'_v$ for $v \in V$ are isomorphic to $Y_v$ and the components $Y'_{(e,n)}$ for $e \in E$ and $1 \leq n < r$ are $\CP^1$-bundles over $Y_{e}$ with two disjoint sections given by the natural inclusion, where we set $Y'_{(e,0)} = Y'_{v(e)}$ and $Y'_{(e,r)} = Y'_{w(e)}$. \end{enumerate} \end{lemma} \begin{proof} The geometry of the resolution after finite base-change is explained for example in \cite[Section 4.2]{PavicSch} for chains.
 The same arguments work for any special fibre that has no triple intersections, see also \cite[Proposition 4.11]{Lange}. \end{proof}

 \begin{remark} The graph $(V',E')$ is obtained by subdividing each edge of $(V,E)$ into $r$ pieces, see for example \cite[Example A.1]{Lange}. \end{remark}

 \begin{proposition} In the notation of Lemma \ref{lem:basechange+resolution-general}, let $L/k$ be a field extension.
 If the cokernel of is $m$-torsion for some integer $m$, then the cokernel of the map